jvvtt/a2gMeasurements/docs/GettingStarted.md

 ## Requirements Python

-Below is the list of required python packages with their respective versions:
+Below is a list of some of the required python packages with their respective versions:

 <div class="center-table" markdown>
 | Package name | Version |